 Food

 For good value food look no further than Urban, the town’s newest restaurant.
-This busy spot is very reasonably priced, with an Italian Chicken Penne costing just £14.
+We found this busy spot, which is elegant looking yet with a casual feel to it, to be very reasonably priced.
+A lovely honey chilli chicken noodles cost just £18.
 The food at Urban is great but it gets a little frantic at times, so service may be sluggish.

 For wholesome dining options, explore the vibrant bar scene here.
-The Harbour Bar offer a scrumptious menu, and a tranquil atmosphere.
-Indulge in the delightful battered cod for £16 but be mindful not to get too comfortable, as you won’t want to leave once the live music begins!
+One of the oldest bars on this coast, The Harbour Bar, offer a scrumptious menu and a tranquil atmosphere.
+The beer battered haddock at £20 is particularly tasty.
+Just be mindful not to get too comfortable, as you won’t want to leave once the live music begins!

 Drink

 Hot Beverages: Café Tilly is a must visit.
-Grab a lovely brew to accompany a £8.50 large fry breakfast in this cozy and dog friendly haunt.
+Grab a lovely brew to accompany a £9.95 large fry breakfast in this cozy and dog friendly haunt.
 The place is constantly brimming with canine friends and even has a doggy menu for your pooch!
+The staff absolutely adore dogs.

 Alcohol: This town was once the focal point for nightlife in this part of the country when it was home to Lush, Northern Ireland’s most famous nightclub.
 Lush’s closure in 2021 definitely saw Portrush transition into more of a pub town than a party town.